AlirezaArabshahi/KestrelJuniorHttpServer/README.md

 > What *really* happens when a web request hits your server?
 Let's find out.

 ### What is this?
-**Kestrel Jr** is a simple, educational HTTP/1.1 web server built from the ground up in modern C# (.NET).
+**Kestrel Junior** is a simple, educational HTTP/1.1 web server built from the ground up in modern C# (.NET).
 Instead of using high-level abstractions, its core philosophy is to start with the `System.Net.Sockets.TcpListener` to demystify the magic behind production web servers like the real Kestrel.

 This project is **not** a production-ready server.
 It's a "glass box" designed for learning, allowing you to see and understand every step of handling an HTTP request: from the raw TCP connection to parsing byte-by-byte and sending a response back.